 In 1881, Rev. Shields moved to Jemez Springs to establish a church there.
 Jose Francisco Archuleta donated the land for the new church.
 J. M. Shields, J.W.
 Miller and Ematerio Archuleta were the first church trustees.
 The first mission teacher was Mary Harris.
 Other teacher/missionaries came later, including Jesse Lime Fenton, Clara Shurtleff, Mariette Wood and Mary Lodisa Stright.

-The original adobe church is still there, surrounded by a modern structures that were built over it and around it.
+The original adobe church is still there, surrounded by a modern structures that were built over and around it.
 If you enter the lower level and go into the community room, you are standing in the 1880s church.
 Once a pot-bellied stove warmed the space, and the old organ and the few pews along the walls are from earlier days.
 Ed Brown, a lay leader who was a member in the late 40s and early 50s, wrote in the special edition the Messenger that

 [t]he Church home was a one room adobe building with an old-fashioned wood burning stove in the middle of the room for heat.
 John Adams (Paul and John’s father) would have the stove cherry red hot by the time we arrived on cold winter days.
 Helen Adams (daughter of Dr. Shields) . . . would have the handmade pews, actually wood benches with backs, cleaned and the bare floors swept.
 She or one of our girls would play the foot-pumped reed organ while we sang old favorite hymns.

 In an unsourced Historical Sketch of the Presbyterian Church and Mission, at Jemes [sic] Pueblo New Mexico, the proceedings of Sessions from 1877 to 1899 are recorded.
 Written in beautiful Copperplate handwriting, the document lists those baptized at the Jemez Springs and Jemez Pueblo churches.
 Reflecting the prejudice of the time, Shields’s letters complain about the difficulty of teaching Protestant Christianity to the Jemez Pueblo people.
 He is quoted in Richard Sanchez’s paper as writing that “the Indians are under a deeper darkness and in worse condition.
 For many reasons, it is almost impossible to change Indian ways.”
 His efforts were hampered by lack of knowledge of both Towa and Spanish.
 In addition, Presbyterian missionaries throughout New Mexico were in competition for souls with the long-established Catholic Church.
 The two religions appear to have denigrated one another in a most un-Christian way.
-One example of this rivalry is explained in The Story of Presbyterian Work at Jemes [sic] 1920-1948 by Rev. Paul S. Berry, in which he describes at some length a contentious law suit regarding the church’s property at the Pueblo.
+An example of this rivalry is explained in The Story of Presbyterian Work at Jemes [sic] 1920-1948 by Rev. Paul S. Berry, in which he describes at some length a contentious law suit betweem the two faiths regarding the church’s property at the Pueblo.

 Rev. Berry served the church here and at the pueblo from 1920-1948.
 Apparently there had been no minister for several years prior.
 Around 1916, he had come to live in the Ministers’ Building of the Presbyterian Sanatorium in Albuquerque, presumably for treatment of tuberculosis.
 In 1918, he lived for six months at the ranch of J. B. Block north of Jemez Springs.
 When he first moved to the Village of Jemez Springs,